zbMATHOpen/MSC2010-interrater-agreement/README.md

 # Mathematics Subject Classification interrater agreement dataset

+The Mathematics Subject Classification organizes Publications, Software, and Research Data into a hierarchical classification scheme maintained by MathSciNet (mr) and zbMATH Open (zbmath).
+According to the classification scheme, both organizations mr and zbmath agree on this classification and use labels to organize publications from mathematics and related fields.
+However, the classification of individual papers is done independently of each other.
+This dataset contains references to papers that occur in both collections (mr and zbmath) together with the respective classification labels.

 The dataset is followed in the follwing form
 ```csv
 zbmath-id, zbmath-msc, mr-id, mr-msc